AncientRoman/SublimeOpenFileOverSSH/README.md

 It may work without it but I haven't tried.

 ## What's New?
-v1.1: Added a file browser like interface to the Open File File Over SSH command in the command pallet v1.0: First version with Windows support
+v1.1: Added a file browser like interface to the Open File File Over SSH command in the command pallet<br>
+v1.0: First version with Windows support